BloomTech-Labs/labs9-employee-scheduler/docs/TDD.md

 framework and back end.

 **Feature Name:** ​ Employee Shift View
-**What services, APIs, or platforms will you use to implement this feature?:**
+**What services, APIs, or platforms will you use to implement this feature?**
 Vanilla javascript + React.
 **What are the costs and benefits of using this solution?**
 This is the display of data in a structured way, and allowing for ajax requests as needed, which is directly in the React+Redux core competency.
 No further API/service is indicated.

-**Feature Name: Feature Name:** ​Requested time off **What services, APIs, or platforms will you use to implement this feature?:**
+**Feature Name: Feature Name:** ​Requested time off **What services, APIs, or platforms will you use to implement this feature?**
 Reusable react component that maps over data from the backend.
 **What are the costs and benefits of using this solution?**
 Reusable and not hard coded.

 **Feature Name:** ​ Time Off Dialogues
-**What services, APIs, or platforms will you use to implement this feature?:**
+**What services, APIs, or platforms will you use to implement this feature?**
 Vanilla javascript + React.
 Possible but doubtful use of React Portal.
 **What are the costs and benefits of using this solution?**
 This is a straightforward prompt for the user to approve and decline time off requested.
 The